Zelourses/RealEngine/README.md

 ## What this thing can do?
 On this time, well...
-It's initial building stage, so you don't have big possibilities.
+It's developing, so you don't have big possibilities(for now, i hope).
 You can:
 + write logs
 + call event system
++ look at one-color non-closing window

 ## How to build it?
 Of course by using precious [PreMake](https://github.com/premake/premake-core)
-`git pull` this project, then `cd ./RealEngine`
+`git clone --recursive` this project, then `cd RealEngine`
 And just run `premake <build type>`
-And then you can run this thing
+And then you will get project to run.
+Launch `Sandbox` module and it will build everything for you

 ## Structure
 This project has 2 "modules" in it.